What Causes Parkinson's

 There are many theories as to the causes of Parkinson’s and it is generally thought that multiple factors are responsible.

 Through research, our understanding of the possible causes of Parkinson’s is increasing all of the time.
-Areas of current research include: ageing, genes, environmental factors, chemical exposure and viruses.
+Areas of current research include: ageing, genes, environmental factors, and chemical exposure.

-There is limited evidence that toxins in the environment may cause dopamine-producing neurons to die, leading to the development of Parkinson’s.
-In particular, there has been a great deal of speculation about the link between the use of herbicides and pesticides and the development of Parkinson’s.
+Many scientists consider that Parkinson's results from a complex interaction between a person's genetic make-up, their life activities including environmental exposures.
+There is some evidence that some toxins in the environment may contribute to dopamine-producing neurons dying, leading to the development of Parkinson’s.
+In particular, there has been a great deal of speculation about the link between the use of some herbicides and pesticides and the development of Parkinson’s.

-There are many other examples of different environmental factors leading to the development of Parkinson’s, but as yet the evidence is inconclusive.
+There are many other theories of different environmental factors leading to the development of Parkinson’s, but as yet the evidence is inconclusive.

 OTHER FACTORS THAT INCREASE THE RISK OF PARKINSON’S

 Advancing age, and head injuries are potential factors which increase the risk of Parkinson’s.
 Unfortunately, it is generally impossible to determine the cause of Parkinson’s in an individual.

 To view the list of all information sheets available click here.